Package 'slca'

 parm

-a set of parameters provided by the user to guide the simulation, if the model has not been estimated.
+a user-specified set of parameters to guide the simulation.
+This is required if the model has not been previously estimated.

 nlevel

-the number of levels for each manifest item declared in the model.
-If not provided, the default is 2.
+an integer or integer vector specifying the number of levels for each manifest item in the model.
+If a single integer is provided, all manifest items will have the same number of levels.
+The default is 2.

 ...